tarikkudesu/pipex/README.md

 ### What should each child do :

 * child 1 : close pipe[0] as it is of no use, open the infile, turn it into the stdin, turn pipe[1] to stdout, then execute the first cmd.
-* child 2 : close pipe[1] as it is of no use, turn pipe[1] to stdout, open the outfile, turn it into the stdout, then execute the first cmd.
+* child 2 : close pipe[1] as it is of no use, turn pipe[0] to stdin, open the outfile, turn it into the stdout, then execute the second cmd.

 ### Redirecting the input :